jungmannlab/picasso/docs/cmd.rst

 Batch process a folder
 ~~~~~~~~~~~~~~~~~~~~~~
 To batch process a folder simply type the folder name (or drag in drop into the console), e.g. ``python -m picasso localize foldername``.
 Picasso will analyze the folder and process all *.ome.tif in files in the folder.
 If the files have consecutive names (e.g., File.ome.tif, File_1.ome.tif, File_2.ome.tif), they will be treated as one.

-Note: Currently, only 2D Fitting is possible.
+If you want to analyze *.raw files, Picasso will check whether a *.raw file has a corresponding *.yaml file.
+If none is found, you can enter the specifications for each raw file.
+It is possible to use the same specifications for all *.raw files in that run.

 Adding additional arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^